This Purple Sweet Potato Pie with Gingerbread Crust and Pecan Streusel is absolutely delicious! It’s a festive twist to an old-fashioned pie. Enjoy!

 - pinch of cloves

-- ¼ cup palm shortening (can use all shortening if dairy-free)
+- ¼ cup vegetable shortening (can use all shortening if dairy-free)

 - 2 tablespoons molasses